Odorico D'Andrea: Career

 In 1952 he requested his superiors to be sent to their Mission in Nicaragua.
 He arrived in Nicaragua on 26 August 1953, and was allocated to the House of San José in Matagalpa.

-Social work in Jinotega Departament, Nicaragua
+Social work in Jinotega Department, Nicaragua

 He is considered a prophet and conciliator of peace in Nicaragua by the Catholic Church in time of war, for getting together the Contras with the Popular Sandinista Army.

 He reconstructed the hermitage of San Rafael del Norte and the Community of La Concordia (1962).

 He initiated construction of the Hospital of San Rafael (1964).
 He managed the installation of drinkable water for San Rafael del Norte and the community of Savannah Grande (1965).
 He built the hermitage of Tepeyac, and the house of Retreat Tepeyac (1966), where the Via Crucis is the most famous in Nicaragua.
 He built the school of the Community of San Marcos and a medical dispensary (1967).
 He built the house for doctors and the sick (1947).